fieldtrip/website/walkthrough.md

 ## Input - data and your designmatrix

 It should be obvious that besides feeding data we need to specify how the separate data entries should be treated – which belong to the same condition for instance.
 What is common to all designs is that data entries are always assumed to be in a row.
 In the simplest case we only need to specify a code corresponding to the independent variable for every data entry.
 Note the use of the parameters ivar and uvar.
-They denote nothing more than the rownumber in the designmatrix to find either your independent variables (ivar) or units of observation (uvar).
+They denote nothing more than the row-number in the design-matrix to find either your independent variables (ivar) or units of observation (uvar).

 ### Non-paired comparison

 This could be simply the condition number as we have in the case of a (non-paired) comparison of two series of data entries.
-Note that this is the same regardless if we are dealing with a within-subject (e.g. condition A versus B) or a between-subject design (e.g. group A versus B, session A versus B
+Note that this is the same regardless if we are dealing with a within-subject (e.g. condition A versus B) or a between-subject design (e.g. group A versus B, session A versus B):

 {% include image src="/static/img/wt_fig15.png" width="300" %}